 Adding protein powder supplement to the oatmeal when it is hot helps it to dissolve quickly and it is also easier to stir.
 Once the oats have cooled, they clump up and it becomes difficult to mix in a dry powder.

-Realize that adding a dry powder will thicken the oatmeal, so you could add a splash of regular milk or dairy free milk for taste and to adjust the consistency of the oatmeal based on your preference.
+Realize that adding dry powder will thicken the oatmeal, so you could add a splash of regular milk or dairy-free milk for taste and to adjust the consistency of the oatmeal based on your preference.

 How to Add Protein to Vegan Oatmeal?

 If you are a vegan, but still would like to ensure that your oatmeal has the required protein content in it, you need not worry.
-They are many vegan based proteins that are as nutritious as animal protein or dairy protein.
+There are many vegan-based proteins that are as nutritious as animal protein or dairy protein.

 Tips for Oatmeal Protein

 The best thing about oatmeal is that it is a highly nutritious food on its own, though it could be a little low in the amount of natural protein.
-Oat provide a balanced source of nutrition, and they are a great vehicle for toppings, mix-ins and garnishes that are protein rich.
+Oats provide a balanced source of nutrition, and they are a great vehicle for toppings, mix-ins, and garnishes that are protein-rich.

 If not, we are sure that the above would have given our readers a reasonably good idea about adding oatmeal protein externally.

-The best sources for protein to add to oatmeal are nuts, seeds, milk, yogurt and to supplement with protein powder.
-The next time around you are planning an oatmeal and would like to make it protein rich, keep that in mind.
+The best sources of protein to add to oatmeal are nuts, seeds, milk, yogurt and to supplement with protein powder.
+The next time around you are planning an oatmeal and would like to make it protein-rich, keep that in mind.

 Steve